 Home » Graduate

-All accepted students receive 100% funding for five years of study.
-Tuition and health care are covered and student receive a stipend for living expenses.
-Students also have an opportunity to spend a year in either Paris or Aix-en-Provence during their graduate work.
-All students who have earned a B.A. degree (or equivalent) should apply to the Ph.D. program in French.
+All accepted students receive 100% funding for five years of study, including tuition, health cared and a stipend for living expenses.
+Graduate students also have an opportunity to spend a year in Paris or Aix-en-Provence.
+All students who have earned a B.A. or equivalent should apply to the Ph.D. program in French.

 The M.A. degree is earned as a stage in the doctoral program.

 2013 graduates (L-R): Roxane Pajoul, Eva Dessein, Robert Watson, Virginia Scott, Laura Nelson, Patricia Ward, Olivia Grenvicz Jones